expectedparrot/edsl/docs/coop.rst

 See below for details and examples for setting the visibility of an object.

-7. Search for other users' content
+7. Explore other users' content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Search for other users' public content by object type, keyword, author, topic, etc.
 Copy code and examples to your own workspace to modify or rerun them.